Snead History, Family Crest & Coats of Arms

 - Nathaniel C. Snead, American Republican politician, Postmaster at Gaffney, South Carolina, 1880-89

 - J. Alejandro Snead, American Libertarian politician, Candidate for U.S. Representative from Texas 18th District, 1988

-- Hubert Snead, American Democrat politician, Member, Rules Committee, Democratic National Convention, 2008
+- Hubert Snead, American Democratic Party politician, Member, Rules Committee, Democratic National Convention, 2008

 - Herman Snead Sr., American Republican politician, Candidate for Michigan State House of Representatives from Wayne County 11th District, 1962; Member of Michigan Republican State Central Committee, 1965

 - Henry C. Snead, American Republican politician, Alternate Delegate to Republican National Convention from New York, 2008

 - Claiborne Snead, American politician, Member of Georgia State Senate 29th District, 1902-03